I spoke to my friend on the phone yesterday, one that had left Paris many years ago. Despite looking after her 8-month-old baby, she exclaimed,

 I quickly wound up my camera.
-Without bothering with the light meter, I caught the backside of a woman in front of us, walking determinedly on her way to work.
+Without bothering with the light meter, I caught the backside of a woman in front of us, a typical New Yorker walking determinedly on her way to work.
 Today, somewhere in my keepsakes I have a blurry film strip of a lone, dark figure on a sidewalk.
 I’m fine being the only person who will ever know that not pictured, a stone’s throw across the street, was the eerie wasteland of a national disaster.

 I found out later that a friend of mine who has lived in Berlin as long as I’ve lived in Paris was also there, in front of the wreckage.
 He said saw me but I didn’t see him.
 At the time, he asked me, “What the hell were you doing at Ground Zero with Professor Rossi?”

 The rest of the day, Professor Rossi and I hovered around uptown.
 She said everything in the Chinese wing of the Metropolitan Museum of Art was “fake” which made me love her even more.
 She took me to a giant, secret underground dim sung restaurant in Chinatown.
 Speaking flawless Chinese, she barked orders at the servers in her characteristic authoritarian way.
 But for the most part, we ate in silence, barely digesting the monumental sight that we had seen or admitting to the fact that we were even there.